Complex and Adaptive Dynamical Systems: A Primer: Synchronization via Causal Signaling

-The synchronization of the limiting cycle oscillators discussed in Sect.\ \ref{syncho_coupled_oscillators} is very slow, see Fig.\ \ref{synchro_fig_harmonicSyncro}, as the information between the different oscillators is exchanged only indirectly via the molecular-field, which is an averaged quantity.
-Relaxational oscillators, like the van der Pol oscillator discussed in the chapter on {\em ``Chaos, Bifurcations and Diffusion''}, do, on the other hand, have a non-uniform cycle and the timing of the stimulation of one element by another is important.
-This is in particular a characteristic property of real-world neurons and of many models of artificial neurons, like so-called integrate-and-fire models.
+The synchronization of the limiting cycle oscillators discussed in Sect.~\ref{syncho_coupled_oscillators} is very slow, see Fig.~\ref{synchro_fig_harmonicSyncro}, as the information between the different oscillators is exchanged only indirectly via the molecular field, which is an averaged quantity.
+Synchronization may be sustantially faster, when the local dynamical units influence each other with precisely timed signals, the route to synchronization discussed here.

+Relaxational oscillators, like the van der Pol oscillator discussed in Chap.~\ref{chap_chaos1} have a non-uniform cycle and the timing of the stimulation of one element by another is important.
+This is a characteristic property of real-world neurons in particular and of many models of artificial neurons, like the so-called integrate-and-fire models.
+Relaxational oscillators are hence well suited to study the phenomena of synchronization via causal signaling.

-\underline{\bf Terman-Wang oscillators}\\ There are many variants of relaxation oscillators relevant for describing integrate-and-fire neurons, starting from the classical Hodgkin-Huxley equations.
-Here we discuss a particularly transparent dynamical system introduced by Terman and Wang, namely
+\runinhead{Terman--Wang Oscillators} There are many variants of relaxation oscillators relevant for describing integrate-and-fire neurons, starting from the classical Hodgkin--Huxley equations.
+Here we discuss the particularly transparent dynamical system introduced by Terman and Wang, namely

 Here $x$ corresponds in neural terms to the membrane potential and $I$ represents the external stimulation to the neural oscillator.
-The amount of dissipation is given by
+The amount of dissipation is given by For small $\epsilon\ll1$ the system takes up energy for membrane potentials $|x|<1$ and dissipates energy for $|x|>1$. \runinhead{Fixpoints} The fixpoints are determined via